EthanCai/programming-learning-notes/projects-part-3.md

 ## Graph Database

+- [Cayley](https://github.com/cayleygraph/cayley): Cayley is an open-source graph inspired by the graph database behind Freebase and Google's Knowledge Graph.
 - [Neo4j](http://neo4j.com): Neo4j is an open-source NoSQL graph database implemented in Java and Scala.
 - [GraphView](https://github.com/Microsoft/GraphView): GraphView is a DLL library that enables users to use SQL Server or Azure SQL Database to manage graphs.
 It connects to a SQL database locally or in the cloud, stores graph data in tables and queries graphs through a SQL-extended language.
 It is not an independent database, but a middleware that accepts graph operations and translates them to T-SQL executed in SQL Server or Azure SQL Database.